Heritage Volunteering Group

 What are we trying to do?

-We’ve been chatting to our followers on twitter, having discussions at various regional meetings and engaging as many people as possible about what the sector needs.
+We’ve been talking to our followers on twitter, having discussions at various regional meetings and asking as many people as possible about what the sector needs.
 As a result we’re now trying to create a network of regional meetings across the UK that will get people in the sector talking to each other – reducing the isolation felt by many, but also in order to create a UK wide network that can feed into an annual national meeting.

 We want to have all regions represented so that we can have valuable sector wide discussions resulting in action.
 We’re trying to pull together enthusiastic people to look at bigger strategic goals, so we can tackle things like: